fbpx

 Q2: Are there specific regulations in Qatar governing the use of digital technologies in construction?

-A: Yes, Qatar has been working on developing and updating regulations that govern the use of digital technologies in construction to ensure their safe and efficient implementation.
+A: Qatar has been working on developing and updating regulations that govern the use of digital technologies in construction to ensure their safe and efficient implementation.

 Q4: Are Qatari construction companies collaborating with technology firms to drive digital innovation?